Gamacore/Gamacore/README.md

 ## Hi there!
 I'm Michael. 👋

-Undergrad (current junier) studying CS and Applied Math at UC Davis (class of 26')
+Undergrad (current junior) studying CS and Applied Math at UC Davis (class of 26')

 ## 🔭 I’m currently working on
 - M-Recc: a scalable, adaptable system architecture designed for automated setup and integration of various recommenders